marypiper/bcbio_single_cell_workflow/lessons/bcbio_singlecell_rnaseq workflow.md

 	# Access raw counts - each column represents a single cell
 	counts <- as.data.frame(as.matrix((assay(bcb))))

-	# Can return cells associated with a particular sample by using metadata information about which sample corresponds to each barcode
+	# Can return cells from a particular sample by using metadata information about which sample corresponds to each barcode
 	unsort_counts <- counts[, str_detect(colnames(counts), "run1_ATTAGACG")] # Return only the counts for the `Unsorted` sample

-	# Extract information associated with each gene including ensgene, symbol, description, biotype, broadClass:
+	# Extract information associated with each gene including "ensgene", "symbol", "description", "biotype", "broadClass"
 	rowData(bcb)

 	# Return the genes that are used to determine mitochondrial contamination